WestleyK/pi-backlight/README.md

 <br>
 Feel free to modify this :) <br>
-Any issues or feature request please let me know! <br>
+Please let me know of any issues or feature requests! <br>
 <br>

 <br>